Cairo Santos: 2024 season

-During the 2024 season, he converted 21 of his 25 field goal tries and all but one of his extra points.
-Santos also made eight field goals from 50 yards or longer, a single-season Bears record.

-He was the kicker for the game-deciding field goals in both matchups against the Green Bay Packers: he had a 46-yard kick blocked to seal a 20–19 defeat at home in Week 11, then made a 51-yard field goal as time expired to win 24–22 in Week 18 at Lambeau Field.
+Santos was the kicker for the game-deciding field goals in both matchups against the Green Bay Packers: he had a 46-yard kick blocked to seal a 20–19 defeat at home in Week 11, then made a 51-yard field goal as time expired to win 24–22 in Week 18 at Lambeau Field.
 Santos described himself as "feeling this anger inside" after the first game such that when he made the Week 18 game winner, "I could only remember the feeling of the Packers rushing the field at Soldier Field.
 So I took off running all around.
 Just so we could all feel the same way."
+He converted 25 of 26 extra point attempts and 21 of 25 field goal attempts in the 2024 season.
+Santos also made eight field goals from 50 yards or longer, a single-season Bears record.